Etrama/oops-for-data-scientists/oops-for-data-scientists.md

     The pokemon's defense stat is: 30

 Notice that in the above syntax, we do not access the protected properties directly.
 Usually, if we had to access a getter function called attack(), we would have called pokemon.attack().
 Moreover, if we had a setter function called attack(), we would have set the pokemon's attack using pokemon.attack(some_value).
 However, since we used the @property decorator,  the function name is treated as a property.
 When the function is treated as a property, we assign and retrieve values from it as if it were a property.
-You will be able to contrast with the non-fancy example that will follow.
+You will be able to contrast this with the non-fancy example that will follow.

 In the example above, we define getters and setters for the protected instance properties.
 We use some slightly fancy syntax to define the getters and setters, but you can choose not to do so and define them in the usual way.
 If you notice, this is where the Python method overloading exception comes into play.
 We defined the getters and setters for the protected instance properties using the same method with a different number of arguments.
 For instance, for the _attack property, we defined the getter with 0 arguments and the setter with 1 argument.